-There is a lot of information about helping students with processing disorders (such as dyslexia) with reading, but what about other disorders?
+There is a lot of information about helping students with processing disorders (such as dyslexia) with reading, but what about other conditions that can make reading difficult?
 How can teachers help students that struggle with reading because of autism?

 Here is Reading Horizons Teacher Trainer, Shantell Berrett, answering this question (her answer is mostly targeted towards Reading Horizons program, however, the concepts she discusses reveal best practices in general):

-Students that are autistic or that have a low IQ respond well to instruction that is simple, systematic, and hands-on.
+Students with autism or students that have a low IQ respond well to instruction that is simple, systematic, and hands-on.

-As discussed, autistic students have a difficult time filtering and prioritizing information.
-Because of this autistic students prefer and work best in an environment that has a lot of structure and organization.
+As discussed, students with autism have a difficult time filtering and prioritizing information.
+Because of this students with autism prefer and work best in an environment that has a lot of structure and organization.
 Not only do they work well under a structured environment, but they also work well with a structured curriculum.
 A systematic course that only introduces one skill at a time and that progresses in a step by step fashion helps these students while they are learning to read.

-Like many students, a visual, hands on, multisensory approach helps keep autistic students engaged in what they are learning.
-While learning, autistic students receive a lot of stimulus in their brain that causes them to move a lot.
-Multisensory instruction helps autistic students channel their urge to move into what they are learning.
+Like many students, a visual, hands on, multisensory approach helps keep students with autism engaged in what they are learning.
+While learning, students with autism receive a lot of stimulus in their brain that causes them to move a lot.
+Multisensory instruction helps students with autism channel their urge to move into what they are learning.

-Shantell mentions that there are some that argue that the best approach for teaching reading to autistic students is to have them memorize lists of words since they have a knack for memorization.
-BUT, Shantell points out that was the method that was believed to be the most beneficial for dyslexics for a long time, and as it was researched, found to be a poor approach for dyslexics.
+Shantell mentions that there are some that argue that the best approach for teaching reading to students with autism is to have them memorize lists of words since they have a knack for memorization.
+BUT, Shantell points out that was the method that was believed to be the most beneficial for students with dyslexia for a long time, and as it was researched, found to be a poor approach for those students.
 A brain only has a capacity to remember so much.
-A simple, systematic, hands on approach is great because it empowers autistic students with skills that don’t make them reliant on memorization.
+A simple, systematic, hands on approach is great because it empowers students with autism with skills that don’t make them reliant on memorization.